E-nkv/vidder/README.md

 Vidder (as in *VIDeo downloaDER*) is a video downloading CLI, written in Go, that wraps the yt-dlp cli.

 # Why Vidder?
+0. Its just cooler to do stuff with terminals and CLIs rather than GUIs.
+It will make you feel like a hacker 😈. (and yes, real developers start counting from 0.)
 1. Most youtube-video downloading apps have some sort of restriction on the freemium version (like only X downloads total, or no playlist downloading) 🤮, as well as chapters or timestamps not downloading correctly.
 With vidder 💪, you can have it ALL FOR FREE. (though a 🌟 to the project would be great 😉)
 2. The yt-dlp cli is way to complex to use in an intuitive manner, whereas the yt-dlp GUI doesn't allow granular control of customization (for example, setting the resolution of the video to 360p.)
 3. And why not just use spotify or youtube directly?
 Sure, if your battery is endless and you have cheap and good internet connection.
 In my case, with a laptop whose battery runs out faster than Usain Bolt, and an Internet Provider with which I have to save mobile data like pennies, it's just not feasable.